 The blog title - Chatuskoti - is a personal reminder to remember this nature of truth.
 Its contradictions and its impermanence; and that we must not forget to challenge our beliefs.
 I do this in the hope that a more curious, humble and observing mind is better suited to learn about the nature of the self and the world.

 This blog is a diary of my observations and beliefs.
 To reflect on my experiences and to connect the dots.
 To form new beliefs and to seek the truth.

 My name is Aditya Anand.
 I currently live in Bangalore.
 I turn 30 this year.
 It evokes enough emotion to merit a post.

 I’m a mechanical engineer by degree.
 I’ve been involved in all kinds of jobs.
 From peddling laptops in a shopping mall to managing products with millions of users.
 I currently work at Practo where I build AI analytics tools for healthcare.

 I’ve been very fortunate to have built a career around my passions.
 My fondest memories involve a computer.
 Being a maker and making things is part of an ethic I enjoy.

 Apart from software, technology and design – I also identify as an entrepreneur.
 On good days it brings extreme satisfaction and joy.
 On bad days nothing but misery and hair-loss.
 Never ever a dull day though.
-It’s hardly surprising that I also like roller-coasters and triathlons.
+It’s hardly surprising that I also like roller-coasters, adventure and triathlons.